-- 10. Describe the energy transformations involved when a yo-yo is thrown downward and then climbs back up its string to be caught in the user's hand. - What energy transformations are involved when a dragster engine is revved, its clutch let out rapidly, its tires spun, and it starts to accelerate forward?
-Describe the source and transformation of energy at each step.

-12. The Earth has more rotational kinetic energy now than did the cloud of gas and dust from which it formed.
+- 10. Describe the energy transformations involved when a yo-yo is thrown downward and then climbs back up its string to be caught in the user's hand. - 11.
+What energy transformations are involved when a dragster engine is revved, its clutch let out rapidly, its tires spun, and it starts to accelerate forward?
+Describe the source and transformation of energy at each step. - 12.
+The Earth has more rotational kinetic energy now than did the cloud of gas and dust from which it formed.
 Where did this energy come from?

-Figure 10.33 An immense cloud of rotating gas and dust contracted under the influence of gravity to form the Earth and in the process rotational kinetic energy increased. (credit: NASA)
+FIGURE 10.31 An immense cloud of rotating gas and dust contracted under the influence of gravity to form the Earth and in the process rotational kinetic energy increased. (credit: NASA)

-- 13. When you start the engine of your car with the transmission in neutral, you notice that the car rocks in the opposite sense of the engine's rotation.
+13. When you start the engine of your car with the transmission in neutral, you notice that the car rocks in the opposite sense of the engine's rotation.
 Explain in terms of conservation of angular momentum.
-Is the angular momentum of the car conserved for long (for more than a few seconds)? - 14.
-Suppose a child walks from the outer edge of a rotating merry-go round to the inside.
+Is the angular momentum of the car conserved for long (for more than a few seconds)?

+14. Suppose a child walks from the outer edge of a rotating 21.
+Jet turbines spin rapidly.
+They are designed to fly merry-go round to the inside.
 Does the angular velocity of the merry-go-round increase, decrease, or remain the same?
 Explain your answer.

-Figure 10.34 A child may jump off a merry-go-round in a variety of directions.
+FIGURE 10.32 A child may jump off a merry-go-round in a variety of directions.